The Commonplace

 Key Points

-• Input cost reductions reported up to ~25%.
+• Input-use efficiency improves (fertilizer, water, labour) with cost savings reported up to ~25%.

 Data & Methods